aaronicsubstances/shrewd-evolver/Data-Modelling.md

   2. Functions for mapping SQL query results to list of tuples of database classes from code generation, as seen in https://scala-slick.org/doc/3.0.0/orm-to-slick.html#relationships (this is meant to precede conversion to data transfer objects).

 Replace dynamic construction of SQL in application code with dynamic selection from a list of canned SQL statements.
 The canned statements can then be tested independently of the application code employing them.
 This seeks to leverage the fact that increasing variation in SQL snippets (typically with variation in WHERE clauses) decrease opportunities for optimizations to leverage indices.
 And so generating all possible canned SQL statements (likely with the help of a code generator) is feasible.

+Note that it may be helpful to have a way to run code generation multiple times and not just once initially.
+And so it may be necessary to have a way to detect unwanted changes to generated code artifacts.

 Learn from the following and avoid attempting to implement full-blown ORM solution.
   - https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/